DAWA judge profile: Alex Cumming - Decanter

-Alex Cumming, a Certified Sommelier through the Court of Master Sommeliers, is a judge at the 2017 Decanter Asia Wine Awards
+Alex Cumming, a Certified Sommelier and CEO of e-commerce busniess FirstCellars.com, is a judge at the 2018 Decanter Asia Wine Awards.

 Alex Cumming